 - If you are staying in Waikiki, you really don’t need to get a rental car.
 Traffic and parking in Honolulu/Waikiki can be quite a challenge.
 (Who wants to be stuck in heavy traffic on their vacation?
 Not me!)
 You can take a shuttle bus to get to your hotel.
-If you’d like to do any tours, there are tons of tour companies that will arrange to pick you up at your Waikiki hotel.
+If you’d like to do any tours, there are tons of tour companies that will arrange to pick you up at or near your Waikiki hotel.
 If you don’t want to do any driving you don’t have to in Waikiki, however, I do advise that you you rent a car for at least a day to drive around the island at your own pace.
 There are several agencies with offices in Honolulu and some hotels offer rental cars.
 Read a more in depth article to help you decide if you need a rental car in Waikiki Beach.

 - If you are staying outside of Waikiki on Oahu, you would be very wise to get a rental car.
 Not only will a rental car help you with all the tremendous sight seeing, it may also save you money.
 Depending on where you are staying, you may end up saving money by renting a car for an entire week rather than getting a cab to and from your resort.

 Oahu has the best public transportation system in Hawaii.
 So, if you don’t mind adhering to a bus schedule with lots of stops, consider using TheBus.
 If you aren’t sure which bus to take, then you can use Google Transit to help you navigate Oahu’s bus system.